A system architecture for parallel analysis of flux-balanced metabolic pathways: Introduction

 Reconstruction of genome-scale metabolic network models, which are among the best-studied models in biotechnology, is possible by collecting the gene-protein-reaction information from related biochemical databases, genome annotations and literature~\cite{henry2010high}.
 Imposing constraints on the fluxes of a reconstructed biochemical network results in the definition of achievable cellular metabolic functions~\cite{price2004genome}.
 Several mathematical representations of constraints are typically used for constraint-based modeling of metabolic networks, including \emph{flux-balance} constraints (e.g., conservation of metabolic fluxes) and \emph{flux bounds}.
 The former means the network should be at the steady-state condition and the latter limits the numerical ranges of network parameters such as the minimum and maximum range of fluxes for each reaction.

-Elementary Flux Mode (EFM) analysis is a well-studied method in constraint-based modeling of metabolic networks.
+Elementary flux mode (EFM) analysis is a well-studied method in constraint-based modeling of metabolic networks.
 In EFM analysis, a network is decomposed into minimal functional pathways~\cite{klipp2008systems} based on the assumption of balanced metabolic fluxes.
+All various analogous concepts for generating flux vectors of a network, like extreme pathways~\cite{papin2002extreme}) and minimal generating vectors~\cite{bordbar2014minimal}, produce a subset of EFMs.

 The use of EFM analysis~\cite{schuster1994elementary,schuster2000general} is of interest in several biological applications.
 Bioengineering \cite{schuster2002use}, phenotypic characterization \cite{radhakrishnan2010phenotypic}, drug target prediction \cite{parvatham2013drug} and strain design \cite{machado2015co} can be mentioned among these applications.